 We Are Challenging The Current Cancer Paradigm And Developing New Classes Of Anti-Cancer Metabolic Therapies

 Traditionally cancer is thought to originate from random genetic mutations that differ on a case by case basis.
 This conventional view has shaped current cancer treatment protocols and has led to costly, resource intensive, personalized cancer therapies.
-But what if these mutations are symptoms instead of the underlying root cause of cancer?
+However, cancer has a strong metabolic component and this is often overlooked.

 Cancer cells DO NOT use oxygen to make energy

-The majority of cancer cells are unique from normal cells in that they do not use oxygen to create energy or ATP.
+Cancer cells differ from normal cells in that they do not use oxygen to create energy or ATP.
 This distinction, known as the Warburg effect, is one of many metabolic properties unique to cancer cells.
 Because of this metabolic defect, cancer cells must use other pathways to create energy in order to survive.
-They use glucose, glutamine, lactate and other amino acids at a disproportional rate compared to normal cells to compensate for this energy production crisis.
+They use glucose, glutamine, lactate and other amino acids at a disproportional rate compared to normal cells to compensate for an energy crisis in the cell.

 Cancer cells use different metabolic pathways for energy production